zlogic/mendix-docs/content/en/docs/community-tools/order-exams-in-bulk/_index.md

 ### Booking Yourself a Seat

 You can register yourself for the certification exams online by following the **Get Certified** link for each certification.

+#### Free Certification

+For free certification, for example the [Rapid Developer Certification](https://academy.mendix.com/link/certifications/23/rapid), you just need to agree to the terms and you will be sent an email with instructions on how to take the exam.
+You will also be able to continue directly to take the exam if you want to.

+You have 30 days to start the exam.
+When you start, you will be able to choose one of the supported languages.

+#### Paid Certification

+For paid certification, for example the [Intermediate Developer Certification](https://academy.mendix.com/link/certifications/22/intermediate), you will need to

 ### Booking for Other People